MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 1. Select **Branch out**.

-Fabric creates the new workspace and branch.
-You're automatically taken to the new workspace.
+Fabric creates the new workspace and syncs it to the new branch.
 This might take a few minutes.
+Once it's synced, you're automatically taken to the new workspace.

 ## Step 7: Edit the workspace